 - Critical and Contextual Thinking

 Applying the study of art, craftCraft can be designed as intelligent making.
 It is technically, materially and culturally informed.
-Craft is the designing and hand making of individual objects and... and design can cover:
+Craft is the designing and hand making of individual objects and artefacts, encouraging the development of intellectual, creative and practical skills, visual sensitivity and a working knowledge of tools, materials and systems.
+More about craft can be found here and design can cover:

 - Research